 With this high density of manufacturing and construction companies present in the state, it’s no longer news that the Internally Generated Revenue of the state is one of the highest in the country as well as its GDP.

 Known as the gateway state and shares a close proximity with Lagos State, Ogun is the investor’s haven and not just investors in terms of business and companies, it transcends to education and even religion.

 Ogun State is home to the highest number of universities in Nigeria with a total of 21 higher institutions in different locations of the state.

-Notably The Redeemed Christian Church of God camp ground and Canaan City of Winners Chapel.
+Notably The Redeemed Christian Church of God campground and the Canaan City of Winners Chapel.

-All these monumental real estate’s drives traffic to the state and catalyze its economic growth in the process.
+All these monumental real estate drives traffic to the state and catalyze its economic growth in the process.

 Ogun State has a population of about 3 million people.

 This is another important state in the northern region with a huge land mass and wealth of agricultural proceeds.